iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

 Re-Configuring ArduCopter DSHOT Outputs
 #######################################
-.. note:: Only needed on some flight controlllers, see the `ArduCopter <https://ardupilot.org/copter/docs/common-brushless-escs.html#mixing-esc-protocols>`_ and `PX4 <https://docs.px4.io/master/en/peripherals/dshot.html#wiring-connections>`_ documentation for more details on which
+.. note:: Only needed on some flight controllers, see the `ArduCopter <https://ardupilot.org/copter/docs/common-brushless-escs.html#mixing-esc-protocols>`_ and `PX4 <https://docs.px4.io/master/en/peripherals/dshot.html#wiring-connections>`_ documentation for more details on which

 Depending on the type of flight controller hardware you have, you may need to re-configure which outputs you are using to a DSHOT compatible output.
 The reason for this and the types of flight controllers it affects are discussed in `Mixing ESC Protocols <https://ardupilot.org/copter/docs/common-brushless-escs.html#mixing-esc-protocols>`_ and in this `Ardupilot forum post <https://discuss.ardupilot.org/t/flight-controllers-dshot-and-escs/53608>`_.
 This issue applies to the Pix32 that was used for this tutorial, and also applies to the popular Cube Orange flight controller.

-For affected flight controllers their main outputs can put out PWM, but not DSHOT.
+For affected flight controllers, their main outputs can put out PWM, but not DSHOT.
 One way to check for this issue is to check the "Messages" section of the "Data" tab in Mission Planner on reboot.
 This will display what kinds of protocols are actually going to be output on each pin based on the configuration.
 Set your flight controller for DSHOT as discussed above, reboot it, connect to it, and check the "Messages" section.
-If you see a message like the one below that lists "RCOut: PWM 1-12", that means your flight controller outputs will still only output PWM, and you must connect the module to a DSHOT compatible output instead.
+If you see a message like the one below that lists "RCOut: PWM 1-12," that means your flight controller outputs will still only output PWM, and you must connect the module to a DSHOT compatible output instead.

 .. figure:: ../_static/tutorial_images/pwm_flight_controller/mp_messages_pwm.JPG